William Hale Thompson 1927 mayoral campaign: Other campaign matters

 Thompson pledged to repeal the city's water meter ordinance, and remove water meters from residences.
 He pledged that, "when Thompson is mayor, you'll have all the water you want at a nominal price".

-Democratic chief Brennan said that "All the hoodlums are for Thompson", which Thompson used to convince his supporters that the Democrats were elitist and looked down upon them.
+After Democratic chief Brennan said that "All the hoodlums are for Thompson", Thompson cited those words to persuade his supporters that the Democrats were elitist and looked down upon them.

 In addition to attacking Superintendent McAndrew with allegations of British propaganda, Thompson also characterized McAndrew as an autocratic individual focused on social efficiency.
 He used this characterization to appeal to disapproval towards McAndrew by teachers, organized labor, and working class parents.

 National and international political matters without direct bearing on the role of the mayor were inserted into the campaign.
 Deneen, for instance, argued, in support of Thompson, that a reelected Dever would partner with George E. Brennan to aid the Democratic Party against the Republican Party in the 1928 national election.
 In his campaign, Thompson criticized the League of Nations and the World Court.
 Thompson also demanded for there to be, "no future draft".
+Thompson's decision to insert such matters into a mayoral campaign was not a first for him, he had focused his 1919 reelection campaign on national matters as opposed to local issues.

 Near the end of the campaign, Cook County State's Attorney Robert E. Crowe was charged in a petition as having illegally used his office to support Thompson's candidacy.

 On March 29, 1927, Thompson's team of lawyers (led by Joseph P. Savage) filed before the Chicago Board of Election Commissioners thousands of affidavits alleging illegal voter registrations.
 Chicago City Attorney Samuel Pincus objected to these affidavits.
 Thousands of separate affidavits had been filed that day by Democrats, largely of voter registrations in the city's "Black Belt" (with Dever's camp alleging, with these affidavits, that thousands of Black voters had been registered to addresses that were actually vacant homes, vacant lots, barber shops, pool rooms, and gas stations).
 In total, 15,000 were filed that day.